ModelValidationProgram/MVP-NonClinalAF/notebook/20220117-gitsync_KEL.md

 ### That's weird

 FIGURE OUT WHAT THE HELL IS GOING ON!
-Something is happening in the R script.
-I
+From the numbers above, I can tell something is happening in the R script.
+It's not finishing on all simulations.

 ## In the mean time, I think I can run the rest of the simulations.